Heinie Kirkgard

 Henry Gotlieb "Dutch" Kirkgard (September 2, 1898 – February 26, 1967) was an American football player.
-A Texas native, he played college football at Trinity (TX), Centre, and SMU and professional football as a halfback for the Toledo Maroons in the National Football League (NFL).
+A Texas native, he was the starting left halfback for the 1922 Centre Praying Colonels football team.
+He also played professional football as a halfback for the Toledo Maroons in the National Football League (NFL).
 He appeared in five NFL games, three as a starter, during the 1923 season.